Arkaeriit/Cyberland-server/README.md

 Unfortunately, the servers hosting the originals Cyberland have been taken down.
 Thus, I want to make a new one.
 I have chosen to make it from scratch instead of reusing one for two reasons.
 Firstly, I want to learn a bit about web technologies.
 Secondly, as the specifications of the Cyberland protocol have never been written, I want to make them.

+## Using cyberland

+### Server
+I am will be hosting this server at `cyberland.bobignou.red`.
+Go check it out.

+### Client
+To access the Cyberland server, you need a client.
+You can find plenty of them if you search for "cyberland client" on Github but I can always advertise [mine](https://github.com/Arkaeriit/cyberland.lua).

 ## This server

 ### Launching it